Posts filed under 'Brain'

 March 31st, 2017

 Brain swelling is a dangerous condition that increases pressure inside the skull.
 Swelling may be in one area or throughout the brain.
-There are different causes and treatments for brain swelling.
+There are different causes and treatments for swelling of the brain.
 In some cases, a neurosurgeon will recommend surgery to relieve pressure.

-Treatment may involve medication, surgery or another option.
-A quick diagnosis is essential for recovery.
+Treatment for brain swelling may involve medication, surgery or another option.
+A quick diagnosis is essential for a safe recovery from brain swells.

 Brain swelling goes by several names: brain edema, cerebral edema and elevated intracranial pressure.
 Pressure in the skull slows or stops blood from flowing.
 Blood carries oxygen to the brain.
 Without blood and oxygen, cells die and the brain is damaged.